‘Teen Mom OG’ Feud: Amber Portwood Claims Farrah Abraham Is ‘Jealous’

-Amber Portwood claims her Teen Mom OG co-star, Farah Abraham, is jealous of her success.
+Amber Portwood claims her Teen Mom OG co-star Farah Abraham is jealous of her success.

-Following last night’s premiere episode of the second half of Teen Mom OG Season 6, Amber Portwood appeared on the series’ after show and during her appearance, she addressed her upcoming wedding to Matt Baier.
+Following last night’s premiere episode of the second half of Teen Mom OG Season 6, Amber Portwood appeared on the series’ aftershow.
+During her appearance, she addressed her upcoming wedding to Matt Baier.

 According to a Radar Online report, Amber Portwood admitted that while she was open to inviting Farrah Abraham to her October 2017 nuptials, Abraham’s boyfriend, Simon Saran, was never asked to attend.
 As she explained, Saran isn’t part of the Teen Mom OG cast, despite his numerous appearances on the MTV reality series.

-“According to them, they’re too good,” Amber Portwood said of Abraham and Saran on the after show, citing Saran’s past diss regarding her alleged invite.
+“According to them, they’re too good,” Amber Portwood said of Abraham and Saran on the aftershow, citing Saran’s past diss regarding her alleged invite.
 “Simon was never invited.
 He’s not even part of the cast, he’s just a creep that’s there.”

 Amber Portwood continued on, claiming that her feud with Abraham is likely the result of Abraham’s jealousy.